wtclarke/mrs_nifti_standard/example_data/README.md

 ### Code
 Scripts and interactive python notebooks for data generation can be found in the example_data/data_generation directory of this repository.

 The requirements are listed in requirements.txt.
-They can be installed using the conda package manager using ```conda install -c conda-forge --file requirements.txt```
+They can be installed using the conda package manager using ```conda install -c conda-forge -c https://fsl.fmrib.ox.ac.uk/fsldownloads/fslconda/channel/ --file requirements.txt```